 The vision statement should be able to create a sense of urgency among the people involved in the transformation effort.
 By communicating how the vision is linked to specific goals in the company’s future, it should be able to drive everyone to act upon it right away.

 A good vision statement should be realistic.
-People working in an organization for years can tell when the vision you have set is unattainable because they know where the company stands.
+People working in an organization for years can tell when the vision is unattainable because they know where the company stands.
 There is no point in exaggerating in this regard.
 A realistic, attainable vision is what the company needs because it gives people hope that change is possible.

 Common mistakes to avoid when setting a vision for IT transformation